High probability decoupling via approximate unitary designs and efficient relative thermalisation: Preliminaries

 The notation $\mathcal{L}(A_1,A_2)$ denotes the Hilbert space of all linear operators from Hilbert space $A_1$ to Hilbert space $A_2$ with the inner product being the Hilbert-Schmidt inner product $\langle M, N \rangle := \Tr [M^\dag N]$.
 For the special case when $A_1 = A_2$ we use the phrase operator on $A_1$ and the symbol $\mathcal{L}(A_1)$.
 Further, when $A_1 = A_2 = \C^m$, $\mathcal{M}_m$ denotes vector space of all $m \times m$ matrices.
 The symbol $I^{A}$ denotes the identity operator on vector space $A$.
 The matrix $\pi^A$ denotes the so-called completely mixed state on system $A$, i.e., $\pi^A := \frac{I^A}{|A|}$.
 We use the notation $U \circ A$ as a short hand to denote the conjugation of the operator $U$ on the operator $A$, that is, $U \circ A := U A U^\dagger$.

 The symbol $\rho$ usually denotes a quantum state aka density matrix which is nothing but a Hermitian positive semidefinite matrix with unit trace, and $\mathcal{D}(\mathbb{C}^d)$ denotes the set of all $d \times d$ density matrices.
 The symbol $\mathrm{Pos}(\mathbb{C}^d)$ denotes the set of all $d \times d$ positive semidefinite matrices, and the symbol $\U(d)$ denotes the set of all $d \times d$ unitary matrices with complex entries.
 For a positive semidefinite matrix $\sigma$, we use $\sigma^{-1}$ to denote the operator which is the orthogonal direct sum of the inverse of $\sigma$ on its support and the zero operator on the orthogonal complement of the support.
 This definition of $\sigma^{-1}$ is also known as the {\em Moore-Penrose pseudoinverse}.
 The symbol $\ket{v}$ denotes a vector $v$ of unit $\ell_2$-norm, and $\bra{v}$ denotes the corresponding linear functional.
 A rank one density matrix is called a pure quantum state.
 Often, in what is a loose notation, a pure quantum state $\ket{v}\bra{v}$ is denoted by just the vector $\ket{v}$ or, if we want to emphasise the density matrix formalism, by the notation $v$.
-For two Hermitian matrices $A$, $B$ of the same dimension, we use $A \geq B$ as a shorthand for the statement that $A - B$ is positive semidefinite.
+For two Hermitian matrices $A$, $B$ of the same dimension, we use $A \geq B$ as a shorthand for the statement that $A - B$ is positive semidefinite. \\ We use the notation $H(\cdot)$ to denote the usual Shannon or von Neumann entropy of the underlying state and the notation $\mathbb{H}(\cdot)$ to denote the modified or the new defined entropic quantities in this work.

 Let $M \in \mathcal{L}(A)$.
 The symbol $\Tr M$ denotes the trace of operator $M$.
 Trace is a linear map from $\mathcal{L}(A)$ to $\C$.
 Let $A$, $B$ be two vector spaces.
 The partial trace $\Tr_B [\cdot]$ obtained by tracing out $B$ is defined to be the unique linear map from $\mathcal{L}(A \otimes B)$ to $\mathcal{L}(A)$ satisfying $\Tr_B [M \otimes N] = (\Tr N) M$ for all operators $M \in \mathcal{L}(A)$, $N \in \mathcal{L}(B)$.